 partly responsible for the explosion of underground music across the Middle

-Where?
-Royal Mohamed Ali Club in Giza; it's spacious, open-air and ideal for such an explosive even.
+This is literally the biggest music event of the year. and it will take place at Royal Mohamed Ali Club in Giza; it's spacious, open-air and ideal for such an explosive even.

-How do I get my hands on it?
-All you have to do is answer one simple question: What is the name of Mashrou' Leila's second album?
+For a chance to win, all you have to do is answer one simple question: What is the name of Mashrou' Leila's second album?
 (Pssst, clues are here!)

-Now what?
-Send your answers to email@example.com, including your full name and contact details.
+Send your answers to firstname.lastname@example.org, including your full name and contact details.
 The competition ends at midnight on May 14th, 2012; so hurry up and send your answers in!
 Terms and Conditions apply.